SCH94/cheatsheets/networking/subnetting.md

     11111111.11111111.11110000.00000000
     255.255.240.0

-the first 8 bits and second 8 bits all are on, third 8 bits 4 buts are on and 4 are off, and last 8 bits all are off.so the third 8 bits will be our focus.
+the first 8 bits and second 8 bits all are on, third 8 bits, 4 bits are on and 4 are off, and last 8 bits all are off.so the third 8 bits will be our focus.

 |Network id:|192|168|x|0|
 |:--|:--|:--|:--|:--|